 AI reputation management research study

 However, little exists on the reputational threats posed by AI, or how these should be managed should an incident or crisis occur – an important topic given the volume of AI controversies and the general focus on corporate behaviour and governance.

-Accordingly, I am pulling together examples of AI controversies driven by or relating to artificial intelligence for an initial report and possible quantitative study and white paper on the topic.
+Accordingly, I am pulling together examples of AI controversies driven by or relating to artificial intelligence for an initial report, research study and white paper on the topic.

 Let me know if you have any questions.